 Latifa Labsir is a Moroccan writer.
 She was born in 1965 in Casablanc.
 She is a University professor in Modern Literature at the Hassan II in Casablanca.
 She published several collections of short stories and was the presenter of the program “cultural salon” that was aired in collaboration of Deutsche Welle and Moroccan television.
 Labsir has published numerous articles in Moroccan and Middle Eastern magazines and since 2008 she publishes a monthly columns and articles on literature in the Moroccan women’s magazine “Women of Morocco”.
 She has sponsored for many years and continues to do literary writing workshops at the Faculty of Arts and Humanities of Casablanca and in various institutions and associations in Morocco

-Kamal Riahi (1974) is a Tunisian writer and literary critic.
-He teaches writing in Algiers and serves as the director of Tunisia’s cultural city.
-Riahi worked as a cultural and literary correspondent, and presented cultural programs on television and radio in and outside Tunisia.
-He has published two short stories collections and four novels.
-He was one of the 39 Arab writers under 40 years who were selected for the anthology Beirut39.
-He also won many awards, including the Golden Kumar for his book “The scalpel of surgeons” (2006), the Ibn Battuta International Prize for Travel Literature (2018) and the Academy Award for Best Cultural Program in Tunisia in 2015.
+Kamal Riahi (1974) is a Tunisian writer, literary critic and manager of the “House of Fiction” project in Tunisia’s City of Culture.
+He worked as a cultural and literary correspondent, and presented cultural programs on television and radio in and outside Tunisia.
+He has published two short stories collections and four novels and was one of the 39 Arab writers under 40 years who were selected for the anthology Beirut39.
+Riahi won many awards, including the Golden Comar for his book “The scalpel of surgeons” (2006), the Ibn Battuta International Prize for Travel Literature (2018) and the Academy Award for Best Cultural Program in Tunisia in 2015.